 Friday – 9am-5pm

-Our professional ear wax removal service in Ulverstone offers a safe remedy for blocked and impacted ears.
-Since being founded by Lisa Hellwege in 2016, Earworx has become the go-to option for people seeking relief from excess and impacted ear wax.
-Using micro-suction, the Earworx Ulverstone clinic offers the same safe and gentle technique used by ENT specialists across Australia.
+Our professional ear wax removal service in Ulverstone (near Devonport in Tasmania) offers a safe remedy for blocked and impacted ears.
+Since being founded by Lisa Hellwege in 2016, Earworx has become the go-to option for people seeking relief from excess and impacted wax.
+Using micro-suction, the Earworx clinic offers the same safe and gentle technique used by ENT specialists across Australia.

 Our Friendly Team

-Earworx is a dedicated professional earwax removal service in Ulverstone.
+Earworx is a dedicated professional earwax removal service.
 Using dry and effective micro-suction technology under direct observation, wax is gently and safely removed by a qualified nurse.
-When you visit our clinic in Ulverstone, you’ll be treated by Dani Donegan.
+When you visit our clinic, you’ll be treated by Dani Donegan.

 Dani has extensive experience in aural health, thanks to her previous role working in the operating theatre at North West Regional Hospital (NWRH) where she specialised in Ear Nose and Throat (ENT) procedures.
 She has also held the position of Associate Nurse Unit Manager at the Royal Victorian Ear and Eye Hospital, as well as positions at St Vincent’s Hospital in Melbourne and in Darwin Private Hospital.

 She has been a strong advocate and supporter of patients undergoing treatment for head and neck cancer, such as laryngectomies.
 Her advocacy culminated in the establishment of the laryngectomy support group at NWRH.

 Dani also volunteered on the Pacific Island Project run by the Royal Australasian College of Surgeons.
 She worked as a nurse on the ENT surgical team who provided much-needed operations to fill the gaps in the local medical system.